markmelling/rl_collab-compet/README.md

 You can train and evaluate the agents either from the notebook `Tennis.ipynb` or from the command line (I've not tried it on Windows)

-For the notebook follow the instructions there.
+For the notebook follow the instructions in `Tennis.ipynb`.

 For the command line to train an agent you can run:
 ```

-# for DDPG
-python train.py -m train -a ddpg -n 'The_name_of_your_choosing'

-# for TD3
 python train.py -m train -a 'td3 -n 'The_name_of_your_choosing'
 ```